alovajs/alovajs.github.io/tutorial/client/strategy/action-delegation-middleware.md

 ### Silently access actions

-By default, an error will be throwed when the action delegate of `testAction` is not found, which can help you locate problems, but if you are not sure whether the target actions are delegated when calling `accessAction`, you can prevent the error by passing the third parameter `true`.
+By default, an error will be thrown when the action delegate of `testAction` is not found, which helps you locate problems.
+If you are not sure whether the target actions have been delegated when calling `accessAction`, you can suppress the error by passing `true` as the third parameter.

 ```javascript
 accessAction(